sans-sense/queralyzer/README.md

 ## Description :

-It is a stand alone html page which takes input as access plan and convert it into JSON objects and displays JSON objects in tree structure.
+This application is used to format complex query access plan into easily understandable tree format.
+It takes access plan as input and format it in tree structure as output.

 ## Installation :

-Download this project and open Transformation.html page in any browser.
+Download this project and render index page in any browser.

 ## Supported Inputs :